rcbops/osp-mnaio/README.rst

 TODO
 ----

-* Add registration process during osp setup by passing user name and password of RHEL entitlement account.
-Currently you'll need to register the Red Hat VM node to continue in the process.

 * Overcloud configuation, using basics right now, but need to plug into all MNAIO networks.
-Overcloud is also kicked off manually for the time being.

-* Currently tested and working with OSP 13, need to add abstraction layer to allow other versions to be added and tested.

-* Notes, can use sshuttle to connect to GUI and CLI:

-    sshuttle -e "ssh" -r root@ip_of_mnaio 192.168.24.0/24

-More edits to come... notes below are original MNAIO readme content.

 Process
 -------

-Create at least one physical host that has public network access and is running an Ubuntu 14.04/16.04/18.04 LTS Operating system.
+Create at least one physical host that has public network access and is running an Ubuntu 18.04 LTS Operating system.
 System assumes that you have an unpartitioned device with at least 1TB of storage, however you can customize the size of each VM volume by setting the option ``${VM_DISK_SIZE}``.
 If you're using the Rackspace OnMetal servers the drive partitioning will be done for you